- Sophia Woodman

 - 3.09 18 Buccleuch Place Edinburgh UK EH8 8LN

 - Research Interests

 - Citizenship, human rights and social movements; contemporary China; law and society; regional autonomy frameworks; migration and translocality.

 Guidance and Feedback Hours

-My research focuses on citizenship, human rights and social movements in contemporary China; political sociology and social movements, particularly transnational movements; constitutionalism, law, politics and governance in modern China and beyond; gender and the state; asymmetry and formal autonomy in state systems; migration and translocality; local citizenship and the politics of sustainability.
+My research focuses on citizenship, human rights and social movements in contemporary China; political sociology and social movements, particularly transnational movements; migration and translocality, including for mobility for education; local citizenship and the politics of sustainability; constitutionalism, law, politics and governance in modern China and beyond; gender and the state; asymmetry and formal autonomy in state systems.

 - Sophia Woodman.
 2015.
 Segmented Publics and the Regulation of Critical Speech in China.
 Asian Studies Review 39, 1: 100-118.